Viswema: Modern era

-On 5 May 2010, Thuingaleng Muivah the present General Secretary of the NSCN-IM arrived at Viswema on his way to his home village of Somdal in the Ukhrul District of Manipur which was strongly opposed by the Manipur government.
+On 5 May 2010, Thuingaleng Muivah the present general secretary of the NSCN-IM arrived at Viswema on his way to his home village of Somdal in the Ukhrul District of Manipur which was strongly opposed by the Manipur government.
 Muivah stayed overnight at Viswema which was nearby on the inter-state border.
-The next day thousands gathered at Mao Gate to protest against the Manipur State Government's decision to prevent the entry of Muivah into Manipur but however violence broke out between the civilians and security forces stationed at the Manipur–Nagaland border.
-On that fateful day, two students were killed in indiscriminate firing by security forces of Manipur.
+The next day thousands gathered at Mao Gate to protest against the Manipur State Government's decision to prevent the entry of Muivah into Manipur but violence broke out between the civilians and security forces stationed at the Manipur–Nagaland border.
+On that day, two students were killed in indiscriminate firing by security forces of Manipur.
 Scores were injured.